 The #1 Reason You Have to Care about Mental Health

 Your brain controls everything about you.
-Since you have a brain and a mind, you have to take care of your mental health.
+Since you have a brain and a mind, you have to take care of your mental health, this brain health blog will help you a lot.
 If I may simply what mental health is all about, it’s about managing the stresses of life.
 And in this season we’re living in, every single one of us is experiencing more stress than ever. (disclaimer: I am not a licensed mental health professional of any kind, this is just my own personal perspective based on my lived experiences.)

 While most of you don’t have an official medical diagnosis of a mental disorder as listed in that DSM-5 Manual, you probably know someone who is struggling to manage their mental health and would require extra effort and attention to care for their psychological health and well-being, .
 The overall statistics worldwide of those who suffer from mental disorder is around 13% and around 19.1% in the United States.